-- Habitat management which will improve conditions for wildlife and help its recovery, - Access improvements to ensure sites are more welcoming and safer for residents, which will encourage greater participation and use by communities.
+• Habitat management which will improve conditions for wildlife and help its recovery,

+• Access improvements to ensure sites are more welcoming and safer for residents, which will encourage greater participation and use by communities.

 The Sunderland Coalfield is an area with underserved communities with high levels of deprivation, unemployment and health inequalities, including lower than average life expectancy, high levels of respiratory disease and a higher proportion of the population with disabilities.
-There is a post-industrial legacy of poor health and disconnection form the city of Sunderland.
+There is a post-industrial legacy of poor health and disconnection from the city of Sunderland.
 However, there is a strong sense of community and a good network of local groups co-ordinated through the Voluntary and Community Sector Network.
-Links with Nature creates an opportunity to reintroduce Coalfield residents to these local greenspaces, increase use and create a sense of ownership and pride.
+Links with Nature is creating an opportunity to reintroduce Coalfield residents to these local greenspaces, increase use and create a sense of ownership and pride.

-Our aim is to create a buzz and interest in these sites, through greater onsite activity such as volunteering, wildlife monitoring, walking and simply enjoying the spaces.
-By encouraging more people from the local area to be actively involved and enjoy the real health and well-being benefits from connecting with nature, the project will help to address local health inequalities.
+Our aim is to create a buzz and interest in these greenspaces, through greater on site activity such as volunteering, wildlife monitoring, walking and simply enjoying the spaces.
+By encouraging more people from the local area to be actively involved and enjoy the real health and well-being benefits from connecting with nature, Links with Nature can play part in helping to address local health inequalities.